 FIRST WORLD WAR

-He was the son of George and Fanny Beacham, having been born in Bourton on the Water.
-When he enlisted in Oxford he was living with his family in Churchill, working as a farm labourer.
+John Beacham was the son of George and Fanny Beacham, having been born in Bourton on the Water.
+He then moved with his family to Lyneham, where is father worked as a cowman.
+They then moved on to Churchill where John worked as a farm labourer.

 He is not on Churchill War Memorial.

-He was the son of John and Ruth Betteridge of Churchill and worked as a labourer before the war.
+He was born in October 1891, the son of John Betteridge, an estate worker, and Ruth Betteridge of Churchill and the older brother of Alfred, above.
+He had worked as a labourer before the war.

-He was the son of the Philip and Ellen Cook, of Churchill.
-At the time of enlistment he was living in Sheffield working as a bookkeeper.
+He was born in February 1885, the son of the Philip Cook, a baker, and Ellen Cook, of Churchill.
+By the age of 16 he was boarding in Brightside, Sheffield working as a clerk in a steel works, his parents remaining in Churchill.

 He is not on the Churchill War Memorial.

-He was the son of Job and Bertha Keen of Sarsden Lodge and prior to the war had worked on a farm.
+William Keen was born in December 1896, the son of Job Keen, a farm carter and Bertha Keen of Sarsden Lodge and prior to the war had worked on a farm.
+He joined the Worcestershire Regiment on the outbreak of war in August 1914.

-He was the son of William and Sarah Peachey of Churchill and before the war had worked as a groom.
+Cecil Peachey was born in May 1896, the son of William Peachey, a haulier, and Sarah Peachey of Churchill and before the war had worked as a groom for his father.

 Postcript: When Wilfred Peachey's family visited his grave, they found his name had been misspelt as Peachy.
 I contacted the Commonwealth War Graves on their behalf to point out the error.
 They very quickly changed their records and within a month or so had erected a new headstone.
 Thanks to the CWGC for their brilliant work.

-He was the son of John Perrott, of Church Street, Winsham, Chard, Somerset, and had worked as a farm labourer.
+John Perrott was born in December 1892, the son of John Perrott, a general labourer and his wife Jane of Church Street, Winsham, Chard, Somerset.
+He had worked as a farm labourer and came to live in Churchill in 1912.

 He is also remembered on the Winsham War Memorial.

-He was the son of John and Caroline Webb of Churchill and before the war had worked as a farm labourer.
+Ernest Webb was born in November 1890, the son of John Webb.
+A farm labourer, and Caroline Webb of Churchill and before the war had worked as a farm labourer.

-He was the son of John and Caroline Webb of Churchill, brother of Ernest, above.
+Frank Webb was born in November 1883, the son of John Webb, a farm labourer. and Caroline Webb of Churchill, brother of Ernest, above.

-He was born in 1893 in Malvern, Worcestershire to parents Charles and Sarah Widdows.
+Archibald Widdows was born in 1893 in Malvern, Worcestershire to parents Charles and Sarah Widdows.
 In 1909 he joined the Great Western Railway as a "lad clerk" at Warwick goods depot and by 1911 he was living at Kingham station, where his father was Station Master and he was the station clerk.
-At the time of enlistment he had moved to Rock Villa in Radstock in Somerset.
+At the time of death his family had moved to Rock Villa in Radstock in Somerset, where his father was then stationmaster.

 SECOND WORLD WAR